Call of Duty: Mobile players can now link their official CoD account to the game | Dot Esports

-Call of Duty: Mobile players can now link their accounts to the official Call of Duty account.
-Players who do so will also get the Outrider-Arctic skin for free.
+Call of Duty: Mobile players will receive the Outrider-Arctic skin for free if they link their account for the mobile game to their official Call of Duty account.

-To link the accounts, players have to open the Call of Duty: Mobile app and log into their existing accounts.
+To link these accounts, players have to open the Call of Duty: Mobile app and log into their existing accounts.
 Players then have to follow these steps:

 - Go to settings by pressing the gear icon at the top of the screen.